Barcelona 2009

 (Rick Archer's Note: It has been a month since I asked these questions.
 I have not received one comment.
 That tells me this is not a burning issue.
 Still, I think from now we will go with first names until the trip is over.
 After the trip is over, I will post last names as well unless someone specifically asks me not to.)

-SO HOW WAS THE TRIP IN 25 WORDS OR LESS?
+SO HOW WAS THE 2009 TRIP?

 After the trip was over, I cannot begin to tell you how many people would see me at the studio and immediately ask how the trip went.
 They could barely hold back their curiosity.
 People emailed me for the same reason.
 How was it?
 What happened?